Seneca-BSA/bsa/docs/sea700/lab5.md

     When you set the goal for the robot arm, MoveIt performs inverse kinematics (IK) to determine the configuration for each joint to reach the goal.
 When calculating the IK, collisions with other parts of the robot are already taken into consideration.
 If there are any anticipated collisions, they are indicated in red.

-1. You can also also perform forward kinematics by scrolling over to the **"Joints"** tab in MoveIt to view and adjust the goal rotation angle of each joint.
+1. You can also perform forward kinematics by scrolling over to the **"Joints"** tab in MoveIt to view and adjust the goal rotation angle of each joint.

     ![Figure 5.6 JetAuto MoveIt Planning Joints](lab5-planning-joints.png)

     ***Figure 5.6** JetAuto MoveIt Planning Joints*

 1. Once you are ready with the position for the arm to move to, go back to the **"Planning"** tab and click **"Plan & Execute"**.
 You should see the model move from the current state to the goal state.
-The gazebo model should move as well.
+The Gazebo model should move as well.

     ![Figure 5.7 JetAuto MoveIt Planning Gazebo View](lab5-planning-gazebo.png)

     ***Figure 5.7** JetAuto MoveIt Planning Gazebo View*

-1. (Optional) If you want, you can go through the demo videos and lessions provided by the manufacturer to gain a better understanding on the robot arm.
+1. (Optional) If you want, you can go through the demo videos and **lessons** provided by the manufacturer to gain a better understanding of the robot arm.

     [JetAuto & JetAuto Pro Resources](https://drive.google.com/drive/folders/16pwHYO8rK-22oAzStc7-olP9Weq7AbzY)

-    - Chapter 15.1 All Lesson
+    - Chapter 15.1 All **Lessons**
     - Chapter 15.2
         - Lesson 2 - [Demo Video](https://youtu.be/OQAjGv3DnG4)
         - Lesson 3 - [Demo Video](https://youtu.be/99P79cR54tE)